 Dental emergencies happen, and they can be a pretty scary thing.
-If you have a broken, lost or knocked out tooth, are in dental pain, or have lost dental work (a filling or crown fall out) Dr. Darcy Neveu and Dr. Kelley Dentino are here to help.
+If you have a broken, lost or knocked out tooth, are in dental pain, or have lost dental work (a filling or crown fall out) Dr. Kelley Dentino is here to help.
 If it’s a concern of yours, it is a concern of ours as well.
 We provide same-day service to treat your emergency dental needs and help to relieve any pain you may be experiencing.

 *If a permanent tooth has been avulsed, aka “knocked out”, please save the tooth, rinse (do not scrub) any debris off and reinsert the tooth back into the gums and get to the office.
 If this is not possible, place the tooth into a cup of milk (spit or water if milk is not available) and get to our office ASAP.
 Time is of the essence with this type of dental emergency.